LANL-Seismoacoustics/pisces/docs/source/tutorial.flatfiles.md

-# Importing/Exporting Flat Files
+# Import/Export Flat Files

-Pisces tables/classes integrate well with their external flat file representations.
+Easily go between database objects and text files.

+---

 ## Import

+Many times, database tables are represented as fixed-format text files.
+Pisces makes it easy to go between database objects and these external flat file representations.

-We'll import the following KB Core Site flat file, "TA.site".
+Here, we'll import the following KB Core Site flat file, "TA.site".
 Each line in the text file is passed to `Site.from_string`, which is a Pisces-specific method that uses the underlying column descriptions to interpret fields in the flat file row string into a Site row instance.
 Finally, `session.add(isite)` and `session.commit()` add and write rows to the database.

 #### TA.site